easypanel-io/website/docs/05-templates/calibre/index.md

 ## Description

-Calibre is an e-book library manager that can view, convert, and catalog e-books in various formats.
-It can also fetch metadata for books from the internet and download newspapers for convenient reading.
-Calibre is cross-platform and can run on Linux, Windows, and macOS.
+Calibre is a comprehensive e-book management tool designed to organize, convert, and read your e-book collection.
+It supports most of the major e-book formats and is compatible with various e-book reader devices.
+Calibre can fetch metadata for your books from the internet, enhancing your library with relevant information.
+It also allows you to download newspapers and convert them into e-books for a more convenient reading experience.
+The app is cross-platform, running on Linux, Windows, and macOS.
+With Calibre, you can easily add books to your library, convert them to a format your reader understands, and send them to your device.
+It also offers advanced features like e-book editing, metadata editing, and e-book comparison.
+The app is user-friendly, but also offers a Command Line Interface for more power and versatility.

 ## Instructions